 Stop in Savannah and Okefenokee National Wildlife Refuge before arriving at Jacksonville.
 From there, you can take Interstate 10 all the way to Houston, passing by the likes of Pensacola, Apalachicola National Forest, New Orleans, and Kisatchie National Forest along the way.

 Best places to stop between New York City and Houston

 As this route covers a lot of major cities, as well as some gorgeous national parks and huge places of historical significance, there are quite a few stop-off options available to you on the road trip from New York to Houston.

 Of all the fantastic places to stop, here are some great ones to consider:

 Enjoy the music in Nashville

 Over halfway to your destination, Nashville is a great overnight option if you have chosen the Inland Route to Houston.
-As the capital of the US state of Tennessee, this fantastic city is home to the legendary country music venues include the Grand Ole Opry.
+As the capital of the US state of Tennessee, this fantastic city is home to legendary country music venues, including the Grand Ole Opry.